ckrueger2/aou_sc_predixcan/README.md

 To run the wrapper use the following command within the All of Us terminal under the Hail Table Environment: `bash ~/GWAS-TWAS-in-All-of-Us-Cloud/00wrapper.sh --phecode <PHECODE> --pop <POP> --rsid <RSID> --token <TOKEN>`

-- Phecode and Population arguments are required - See Wiki 03Downloading and Formatting Summary Statistics for phecode and population options
+- Phecode and Population arguments are required - See Wiki 4.
+Retrieving Summary Statistics for phecode and population options
 - rsid and token arguments are optional
-- > To view a locus with locuszoomr other than the locus with the lowest P-value SNP, specify the rsID of a SNP within the locus of interest.
+> To view a locus with locuszoomr other than the locus with the lowest P-value SNP, specify the rsID of a SNP within the locus of interest.
 This SNP will also serve as the reference SNP for linkage disequilibrium disply
-- > Token represents the LDlink personal access code needed to display linkage disequilibrium when plotting with locuszoomr.
+> Token represents the LDlink personal access code needed to display linkage disequilibrium when plotting with locuszoomr.
 To make a one-time request for your personal access token follow the directions within the following web browser at https://ldlink.nih.gov/?tab=apiaccess.